 We guarantee live arrival.
-If any chicks appear weak or did not make the trip, please contact us immediately, so that we can note your account and give you some additional tips.
+If any chicks appear weak or did not make the trip, please contact us immediately so that we can note your account and give you some additional tips.
 Avoid handling the chicks too much or playing with them the first 2 days to give them the best start possible.
-Keep in mind losses must be reported immediately or within 48 hours by phone.
+Keep in mind shipping losses must be reported immediately or within 24 hours by phone.
+For pickup orders; no guarantees once they have left the store.